JustinTMulvey/DSSIM_Analysis/DSSIM_Analysis_Matlab_Code/README.md

-# asdfasdfasdf
+# DSSIM Analysis MATLAB Code

-## asdfasdfa
+## How to run the example

-## How to install
+"dssim_analysis.m" is a standalone function file, and "dssim_analysis_example_script.m" is an example for applying the analysis to "Traffic_example_for_DSSIM.avi".
+Download all files to the same folder and run the example script, which will write 3 output files.
+We recommend modifying the example script to run with your data and analysis parameters.

 ## How to tweak this project for your own uses

-We recommend working and modifying the example file for your own use cases and analysis.
+We recommend working and modifying the example file for your own data and analysis.

 ## Find a bug?